subx6789/pomodoro-focus-app/README.md

 - Open the app and on the "Focus" tab and enter the task you want to focus on.
 - Use the timer controls to set your desired focus duration.
 - Start the timer and concentrate on your work.
-- After the timer ends, check your focus history in the "History" tab.
+- Check your focus history in the "History" tab after the timer ends.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contributing